cs50nestm/cs50labs/commandline/README.md

 int main(int argc, string argv[])
 ```

 The first of these argumentes, **argc**, stands for "argument count", and represents the number of arguments passed into through the command line.
 Each word typed at the command-line is considered an argument, including the name of the program we are calling.
+Previously, we wrote our **main** function to take no arguments (void).

 For instance